-Step 1: Click on the Format menu → Page Style option.

-Step 2: Click on Header tab.
+- Step 1: Click on the Format menu \rightarrow Page Style option. - Step 2: Click on Header tab.

-Step 3: Select the desired option to set the margins of the header.
+- Step 3: Select the desired option to set the margins of the header. - Step 4: Click on the OK button.

 To change the footer margins, follow the given steps: